Interest Rates Have Been Going Up For the Last Several Years, but Fortunately, There’s a Way to Combat Rising Interest Rates in Your Stock Portfolio.

 So, the question is, which REIT categories will likely do just fine as interest rates continue to rise?

 I mentioned mortgage REITs a moment ago, and for the most part, they are not the investments to hold during rate increases.
 However, the same cannot be said for commercial mortgage REITs.
 That’s because they tend to borrow at fixed interest rates and lend at variable rates, so their borrowing costs remain fixed, but the lending income rises as rates go up.
-One to consider: Ladder Capital (LADR), which has a current dividend yield of 7.9%, and is rated ‘Buy’ in consensus analyst forecasts.
 One caveat, however, is that investors should be aware that rising rates can increase default rates which can lead to dividend cuts.
 Consequently, it will benefit you to keep a close eye on any commercial mortgage REIT that you own.

-You can see that hotel REITs are the most volatile as compared to the S&P 500, which makes sense, as they are also very economically-dependent, but the least volatile when it comes to yield, and that’s because their cash flow is short-term.
-As long as the economy continues to improve, hotel REITs should also, as consumer discretionary buying rises.
-RLJ Lodging Trust (RLJ), with a yield of 6.65%, and a consensus rating of ‘Buy’ may be an interesting choice.
+Hotel REITs are the most volatile as compared to the S&P 500, which makes sense, as they are also very economically-dependent, but the least volatile when it comes to yield, and that’s because their cash flow is short-term.
+As long as the economy improves, hotel REITs should also, as consumer discretionary buying rises.

-Alternatively, Net Lease REITs show the most volatility to yields, which also seems right, as their long-term contracts—while inflation-adjusted—may not keep up with quick rate rises, but they are the least volatile, compared to the S&P, because they have long-term steady cash flow.
+Net Lease REITs show the most volatility to yields, as their long-term contracts—while inflation-adjusted—may not keep up with quick rate rises, but they are the least volatile, compared to the S&P, because they have long-term steady cash flow.
 But these REITs have been known for dividend safety, good steady income, with decent rates, so gradual rate increases shouldn’t bother them too much.
-Warren Buffett sure thinks so, and earlier this year, purchased a 9.8% stake in STORE Capital (STOR), which yields 4.45%, and carries an analyst ranking of ‘Buy’.

 So, it’s obvious your investing decision in REITs is not just a function of beta.
 It’s a bit more involved.
 While rates and economic factors are important, investors must also pay attention to the fundamentals.
 That means a bit of research, including: